 - The entry's position with respect to other entries in ledger

 See proof of history.

 The fee account in the transaction is the account that pays for the cost of including the transaction in the ledger.
 This is the first account in the transaction.
 This account must be declared as Read-Write (writable) in the transaction since paying for the transaction reduces the account balance.

 A ledger derived from common entries but then diverged.

 A digital fingerprint of a sequence of bytes.

-An increase in token supply over time used to fund rewards for validation and replication and to fund continued development of Solana.
+An increase in token supply over time used to fund rewards for validation and to fund continued development of Solana.